course-dprep/team-project-no-vs-code-team-23/README.md

 about TV series production and viewer engagement strategies.

 ## Research question
-“*Do Horror TV series episodes tend to receive higher or lower IMDb ratings as a show progresses through its seasons?*"
+*Do Horror TV series episodes tend to receive higher or lower IMDb ratings as a show progresses through its seasons?*

 ## Research Method
 The research method includes several steps.
 First, a descriptive